 - Tokyo is a big, modern city with great food.
 There are some fantastic museums, and you can get a good feel for everyday Japanese life, but if you are looking for the cultural experiences, minimize your time here.

 - Kyoto is much smaller than Tokyo, has a ton of beautiful gardens (often as part of religious or historical sites), lots of cultural history, and also makes a good base for day trips.

-- Nara makes a wonderful day trip, particularly if you have kids.
+- Nara makes a wonderful day trip, particularly if you are traveling with kids.
 There are deer that you can feed out of your hand, in combination with some of the countries oldest history.